alexk99/the_router/bras/bras_howto_eng.md

 to a router's radius request to authorize a subscriber connected via a dedicated vlan.
 Mysql stored procedure GetIpoeUserService will calculate subscriber's ip address based on subscriber's vlan id and port number via it connected to the_router.
-The information provided in a radius reply will be used then by the_router to configure subscribers routing using according to the ip unnumbered rules.
+The information provided in a radius reply then will be used by the_router to configure a subscriber routing according to the ip unnumbered rules.

 The detailed description of the ip unnumberes rules is provided in the chapter
 <a href="https://github.com/alexk99/the_router/blob/master/bras/subsriber_management_eng.md#vlan-per-subscriber">Vlan per subscriber</a>